 Fernando Alonso was named as Head of Military Aircraft, Airbus Defence and Space on 29 January 2015 and took up the position on 1 March 2015.
-He is a member of the Airbus Defence and Space Executive Committee and on 1 July 2015 was appointed to the Airbus Group Executive Committee.
+He is a member of the Defence and Space Executive Committee and on 1 July 2015 was appointed to the Airbus Executive Committee.
 Previously he was Senior Vice President Flight and Integration Tests, Head of Flight Operations since September 2007, and, before that, Vice President Flight Test Division since February 2002.

 Fernando Alonso began his professional career with McDonnell Douglas in Long Beach, California in 1979 as a performance engineer in the company’s flight test department.
 Three years later, he joined Airbus as a performance engineer in the flight division.

 While remaining with Airbus, he graduated as a flight test engineer at l’Ecole du Personnel Navigant d’Essais et de Réception (EPNER) in 1990, and then became a flight test engineer responsible for aircraft performance of the A330, A340 and A321.